Let’s create a hypothetical scenario that will help you understand pragmatics:

 Some examples of changing our language depending on our listener include speaking differently to our pets versus another person, modifying our vocabulary when speaking to a child versus an adult, and talking differently in the library versus the playground.

-Some examples of following rules for conversation include facial expressions, eye contact, turn-taking in conversation, topic maintenance, using gestures and body language, and awareness of our speaking volume or how close we are to the person we are speaking to.
+Some examples of following pragmatics for conversation include facial expressions, eye contact, turn-taking in conversation, topic maintenance, using gestures and body language, and awareness of our speaking volume or how close we are to the person we are speaking to.

 The Challenges of Pragmatics